NVIDIA/OptiX_Apps/README.md

 Pre-requisites:
 * NVIDIA GPU supported by OptiX 7 (Maxwell GPU or newer, RTX boards highly recommended.)
-* Display drivers supporting OptiX 7.0.0 (442.50 and newer recommended) or OptiX 7.1.0 (451.48 and newer).
+* Display drivers supporting OptiX 7.0.0 (442.50 and newer recommended) or OptiX 7.1.0 (451.48 and newer) or OptiX 7.2.0 (456.71 and newer)
 * Visual Studio 2017 or Visual Studio 2019
-* CUDA 10.x Toolkit or with OptiX 7.1.0 optionally CUDA 11.0 Toolkit.
-(There will be SM 5.0 deprecation warnings with CUDA 11.)
+* CUDA Toolkit 10.x or 11.x.
+(Please refer to the OptiX Release Notes for the supported combinations.)
-* OptiX SDK 7.0.0 or 7.1.0.
-When using 7.1.0 replace the `find_package(OptiX7 REQUIRED)` against `find_package(OptiX71 REQUIRED)`
+* OptiX SDK 7.0.0, 7.1.0, or 7.2.0.
+When not using 7.0.0 replace the `find_package(OptiX7 REQUIRED)` against `find_package(OptiX71 REQUIRED)` resp. `find_package(OptiX72 REQUIRED)` in the example's CMakeLists.txt.
 * CMake 3.10 or newer.

 (This looks more complicated than it is.
 With the pre-requisites installed this is a matter of minutes.)